nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>
 - The internship list will remain sorted by the last given criterion until InterNUS is closed.
 - The sorted order persists during additions, deletions and editing of persons and internships.
-- Internships with no interview dates appear at the bottom of the list when sorted by interview date.
+- When sorted by interview date, internships with no interview dates appear at the bottom of the list.
 </div>

 ## 4.8.
 General